RabihSassouh/EverAfter_Elegance/README.md

 <img src="./readme/title4.svg"/>

-> We designed Coffee Express using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed EverAfter Elegance using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 - Project Figma design [figma](https://www.figma.com/file/LsuOx5Wnh5YTGSEtrgvz4l/Purrfect-Pals?type=design&node-id=257%3A79&mode=design&t=adzbABt5hbb91ucZ-1)